Graduate Student Conference

 - Representing and Governing Citizens in Critical Times: After learning and practicing democratic citizenship, the next critical steps are representation and governance.
 Democratic institutions are key elements.
 They shape the norms and incentives for active citizenship and they link citizens and their representatives in ways that foster accountability, legitimacy and representation.
 Research on this axis will focus on the role of electoral systems, parliaments, parliamentary debates, and political parties.

 This conference is open to graduate students and postdoctoral fellows from any university or discipline that shares an interest in one of the Centre’s research areas.
 There is no registration fee.
-Participants registered at a Quebec university or in the Ottawa region, and who are coming in from outside Montreal are eligible for a stipend from the CSDC to cover travel costs up to 102$.
-Accommodation costs will also be covered by the CSDC.
+Participants registered at a university in Quebec or in the Ottawa region and arriving from outside the Quebec City are eligible for a stipend from the CSDC to cover travel costs according to CSDC conference interregional travel guidelines.
+Accommodation costs will be covered by the CSDC.

 Those whose proposal have been accepted will be required to participate in the entire conference and to submit a written communication in the form of a research note or paper no later than 10 days prior to the beginning of the conference.
 Each presenter will give a presentation of approximately 15 minutes on their proposed topic and act as a discussant for a paper presented by another student.
 Furthermore, we strongly encourage participants to submit a written communication of approximatively 4000 words.
 This directive aims to encourage participants to focus on the oral presentation of their research.
 Obviously, we will still accept longer written communications in the form of a scientific article.
 French will be the primary language of the conference; however, participants are welcome to submit papers and present in English.

-Graduate and postdoctoral students interested in presenting at the CSDC conference are invited to contact Maxime Coulombe (firstname.lastname@example.org) with the following information: (1) their first and last name, (2) their institutional email address, (3) their current level of study (Masters, Ph.D. or Post-Doctorate), (4) the department and university with which they are affiliated, (5) their supervisor’s name and email address, (6) the title of their proposed paper, and (7) an abstract of around 250 words which presents the research questions, the theoretical approach, the methodology, and the planned status of the research at the time of the conference (project, or preliminary results and initial analysis, or completed results and analyses).
+Graduate students and postdoctoral fellows interested in presenting at the CSDC conference are invited to contact Nadjim Fréchet (email@example.com) with the following information: (1) their first and last name, (2) their institutional email address, (3) their current level of study (Masters, Ph.D. or Post-Doctorate), (4) the department and university with which they are affiliated, (5) their supervisor’s name and email address, (6) the title of their proposed paper, and (7) an abstract of around 250 words which presents the research questions, the theoretical approach, the methodology, and the planned status of the research at the time of the conference (project, or preliminary results and initial analysis, or completed results and analyses).

 For more information on the conference, please contact the organizers: